meaguirre3/Beatifull_Strava/README.md

 # Beatiful Strava Route

-This Python application utilizes the Strava gpx route data visualizes it using OSMnx.
+This Python application utilizes the Strava GPX route data and visualizes it using OSMnx.
+An additional Plotly implementation is also provided for interactive maps.

 ## Overview